January 26th, 2013 Headsman

 Because of the de facto death penalty moratorium, Danvers didn’t sweat his death sentence too much.
 However, the outrages of the Pollet gang finally restored the guillotine to the French criminal justice scene earlier in January of 1909.
 Danvers turned out to be the very next victim in its path.

 Shortly before the sentence was carried out, the public prosecutor appeared in Danvers’ cell to advise the doomed man of his appeal’s rejection, and the consequent imminent removal of his head.
-Fortified by rum, a visibly upset Danvers managed to get through it, but execution-starved French crowds crowded a scene that authorities attempted to restrict, and snapped this photo:
+Fortified by rum, a visibly upset Danvers managed to get through it, but execution-starved French folk crowded a scene that authorities attempted to restrict.
+Someone snapped this photo: